 Biosecurity and quarantine

-To handle quarantine status material and work within any of the Universities AASs, you must undertake online QAP Accredited Person training which is offered directly from the DAWS website and complete a Fit and Proper Persons Self Declaration.
+To handle quarantine status material and work within any of the Universities AASs, you must undertake online Accredited Person training which is offered directly from the DAWR website and complete a Fit and Proper Persons Self Declaration.
 Investigators must ensure that all personnel involved in the handling of quarantine status material have undergone this training.
-Investigators must also ensure that at all times their work with quarantine status materials complies with the specific conditions listed on their DAWS Import Permit and that all the mandatory records, labelling and evidence of disposal are maintained.
+Investigators must also ensure that at all times their work with quarantine status materials complies with the specific conditions listed on their DAWR Import Permit and that all the mandatory records, labelling and evidence of disposal are maintained.